daodaokami/FeaturesAbout/README.md

 	compare some good features detector with different env.

-	thanks the deepblue for original code.
+	thanks the deepblue for some original code and knowledge.